 Let’s consider the environment where Python coding usually takes place.

-Why Jupyter to code in Python?
+Why Use Jupyter Notebook to Code in Python?

 So, why isn’t there just one software application, called “Python”, you can install on your computer that is automatically being updated and that runs everything smoothly?